B.S. Business Administration - Financial Management/M.B.A.

 - Apply international finance decision making and calculate hedge exchange rate risks

-Students must also achieve the program objectives of the MBA degree.
+Students must also achieve the learning outcomes of the MBA degree.

 |Concentration in Financial Management|